Min Ko Naing: 8-8-88 Uprising and the All Burma Federation of Student Unions

 In September 1987, Ne Win voided most denominations of the kyat without warning, causing many people to lose their savings overnight.
 Students who saved money for tuition fees were particularly affected.
 The announcement led to riots at several universities.
 The situation was further exacerbated by the shooting of protesting student Phone Maw in a 12 March 1988 clash with police.
 On 16 March, Min Ko Naing organized a rally of 3,000 students on the RASU campus in which he spoke about the role of student movements in Burmese history.
 When the students attempted to march to the Rangoon Institute of Technology, where Phone Maw had been killed, they encountered a barbed wire barricade at Inya Lake and were attacked by riot police, resulting in several deaths and many arrests.

 Shortly after this, Ne Win's government closed the universities, and the movement went underground.
 Min Ko Naing continued to organize protesters and circulate posters of the violence at Inya Lake.
 Ne Win soon agreed to step down from office, and on 7 July, many imprisoned student activists were released.
 The following day, Min Ko Naing and others released the first statement in the name of the new All Burma Federation of Student Unions (ABFSU), an organization that had previously been known for its struggle against British colonial rule: "We shouldn't be swayed by the release of our fellow students.
-We will continue to fight."The ABSFU continued to release statements by Min Ko Naing urging protests to the military government, including one calling for a general strike on 8-8-88, a number which would later become synonymous with the movement itself.
+We will continue to fight."The ABSFU continued to release statements by Min Ko Naing urging protests to the military government, including one calling for a general strike on 8-8-88, a number that would later become synonymous with the movement itself.

 The 8-8-88 general strike drew hundreds of thousands of people to the streets of Yangon, and is widely seen as a turning point in the Burmese democracy movement.
 Min Ko Naing continued to speak to crowds in front of the US Embassy and Rangoon General Hospital, the sites of previous killings of protesters by Burmese government forces.
 He also arranged for the daughter of independence hero Aung San, Aung San Suu Kyi, to make her first speech to a crowd at Shwedagon Pagoda.
 Aung San Suu Kyi would go on to be elected prime minister in the 1990 general election, only to be denied office and imprisoned by the State Law and Order Restoration Council, the new military government.

 The protests lasted until 18 September, at which point soldiers opened fire on the crowds, resulting in at least 3,000 deaths.